PandorumProject/pandorum-solidity/README.md

 ## Pandorum Protocol Meta-Processes

 This protocol is meant to have two kind of users, one is the high creativiy theoretical user which will be helpfull to direct the projects.
 The other will be the Maker, which will have the assigned tasks from each projects.
-To really make a good benefit among users, this protocol has been thinked to just use one a project a time, so token emition can really be focused on getting things done, also less dependence on userbase consistency.
+This protocol has been designed to  start one a project at time, so token emition can really be focused on getting things done, also allow less dependency of user base

 ![pandorum flow](https://github.com/PandorumProject/pandorum-solidity/blob/master/images/pandorum-flow.png)

-For each Idea published in the Pandorum Blockchain, one smart-contract with all the requiered protocol will be made and it will be registered in the main contract of Pandorum Creative Network.
+For each idea published in the Pandorum Blockchain, one smart-contract with all the requiered protocol will be made and it will be registered in the main contract of Pandorum Creative Network.
-Eventough an idea could miss the Pandorum Brainstorm event, its still possible to ask for crowdfunding in order to make the project happen.
+Although an idea could miss the Pandorum Brainstorm event, it is still possible to request collective funding so that the project is carried out using the same protocol.

 ### To Consider